github/developer.github.com/content/v3/repos/contents.md

 {:toc}

 These API methods let you retrieve the contents of files within a repository as Base64 encoded content.
-See [media types](/v3/media/) for requesting raw or other formats.
+See [media types](#custom-media-types) for requesting raw format.

 ## Get the README

 This method returns the preferred README for a repository.

     GET /repos/:owner/:repo/readme

+READMEs support [a custom media type](#custom-media-types) for getting the raw content.

 ### Parameters